I’m sure if you have watched a beauty influencer on YouTube or Instagram, you have heard them list off their hair type, “2b, fine, high porosity”…

 - Coarse hair when dry can become frizzy, brittle, stiff, and easily break.

-- Coarse hair often needs more moisture and sealing.
+- Coarse hair often needs more moisture and sealing/hold.

 - Coarse hair can be prone to being dry.

-- Heavier butters and oils like castor, cocoa, coconut, shea, and olive do better for coarse hair.
+- Heavier butters and oils, well blended into formulas and not used alone, like castor, cocoa, coconut, shea, and olive do better for coarse hair.

 - Coarse hair does well with apple cider vinegar rinses because it helps close the cuticle.